Convert Watts per Square Meter-Kelvin to Calories per Second-Square Centimeter-Celsius

 When do you need to convert between Watts per Square Meter-Kelvin and Calories per Second-Square Centimeter-Celsius?

-A CGS unit of heat-transfer coefficient (= 41,840 W/(m²·K)) mostly found in older chemistry and thermochemistry literature.
+A CGS-system unit of heat-transfer coefficient equal to exactly 41,840 W/(m²·K) — an extraordinarily large unit appropriate only for the very highest heat-transfer scenarios.
 Watt per Square Meter-Kelvin and Calorie per Second-Square Centimeter-Celsius are both heat transfer coeff units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.